Will Cullen Hart: Early years

 Will Cullen Hart was born on June 14, 1971 in Ruston, Louisiana.
 His parents, both interior designers, divorced and moved around the country, leading Hart to spend parts of his childhood in Alabama, Colorado, and Texas before returning to Ruston in ninth grade.
 Among his friends there were future Elephant 6 collaborators Bill Doss, Jeff Mangum and Robert Schneider.
 The teenagers shared a passion and interest in home recording, influenced by John Cage, punk rock, krautrock, and 1960s psychedelic bands like The Beatles, The Beach Boys and The Zombies.
-Some of his earliest musical projects were his solo recording moniker The Always Red Society, which released its sole tape Giant Chocolate Think Tank Blues in 1993 and reissued 2014, and Cranberry Lifecycle with Mangum, a "little 4-track pop thing," which were spoken of very highly by Schneider and remained highly sought after by fans until finally leaked in 2023.
+Some of his earliest musical projects included his solo recording moniker The Always Red Society, which released its sole tape Giant Chocolate Think Tank Blues in 1993 (reissued in 2014), and a collaboration with Mangum called Cranberry Lifecycle, a "little 4-track pop thing" whose recordings were spoken of very highly by Schneider and remained highly sought after by fans until they finally leaked in 2023.
 Mangum, Doss, and Hart then formed the group Synthetic Flying Machine, which evolved to become The Olivia Tremor Control.

 The Olivia Tremor Control

-The Olivia Tremor Control's first release was the extended play (EP) California Demise in 1994, which presented many of the band's signature elements, like, for example, complex vocal harmonization.
-After the EP, the band briefly disbanded, with Hart moving to Denver, Colorado, before returning to Athens to reunite with Doss and record the band's debut album, Music from the Unrealized Film Script: Dusk at Cubist Castle at Pet Sounds studio, with Robert Schneider as producer.
-His artistic difference to Doss became evident during recording for the album, with Doss leaning towards pop music and Hart writing more experimental material.
-In line with his experimental leanings, Hart was influenced by the 1969 White Noise album An Electric Storm which led to the splicing of his bandmates' songs with experimental electronic pieces in 1999's Black Foliage: Animation Music Volume One.
-The album was as ambitious of an undertaking as Dusk, and was met to positive reviews, with Pitchfork's Paul Thompson describing it as "among the most satisfying psychedelic albums of any decade", going on to compare it to the Buddhist concept of Bardo.
+The Olivia Tremor Control's first release was the extended play California Demise in 1994, on which many of the band's signature elements, such as complex vocal harmonization, were already present.
+After the EP's release, the band briefly disbanded, with Hart moving to Denver, Colorado, before returning to Athens to reunite with Doss and record the band's debut album, Music from the Unrealized Film Script: Dusk at Cubist Castle at Pet Sounds studio, with Robert Schneider as producer.
+His artistic contrasts with Doss became evident during recording for the album, with Doss gravitating towards pop music and Hart writing more experimental material.
+In that regard, Hart was influenced by the 1969 White Noise album An Electric Storm, which led to the splicing of his bandmates' songs with experimental electronic pieces on the band's sophomore album, 1999's Black Foliage: Animation Music Volume One.
+The album was as ambitious an undertaking as Dusk, and was met with positive reviews, with Pitchfork's Paul Thompson describing it as "among the most satisfying psychedelic albums of any decade", going on to compare it to the Buddhist concept of Bardo.